caseypaquola/BigBrainWarp/docs/pages/MRI.rst

 Transformations for surface-based data
 ***************************************

-We've devised a basic procedure to transform data between fsaverage and the BigBrain surface.
+We've devised a basic procedure to transform data from fsaverage and the BigBrain surface.
 This involves:

 i) fsaverage surface to MNI152 volume using the Wu et al., (2018) technique ii) Nonlinear transformation from MNI152 to BigBrainSym volume using an inverted version of the Xiao et al., (2019) technique iii) Coordinate-based sampling along BigBrain surface

 This may be accomplished using the following script and works on common freesurfer formats (.annot, .thickness, .curv), .gii and .txt files.
+The function is executed in bash, but beware it does call matlab.

 .. code-block:: bash

+	# Take your input data, say a group-dstored for left and right hemisphere separately.
-	sh fsaverage_to_bigbrain.sh lh_data rh_data interp_method output_name /path/to/BigBrainWarp /path/to/CBIG-master
+	sh fsaverage_to_bigbrain.sh lh_data rh_data interp_method output_name

 MRI-derived gradients on the BigBrain surface